-Module 03: Declarative management of VMs with GitOps automation
+Module 03: Declarative management and automation of VMs with DevHub and GitOps

 GitOps is a modern approach to infrastructure and application management that uses Git as the single source of truth for declarative system configurations.